FluBBaOfWard/WSHWTest/README.md

 The timer logic is a bit backwards, the on/off bit is used to write back the downcounted value, the downcount always happens, this means that if the timer is off and the counter value is 1 an interrupt will happen but zero is not written back to the counter so it's basicly the same as timer on with repeat.
 Writing to the timer values instantly updates the counter value.
-Toggling the Timer on/off doesn't reload the counter value, it just pauses / resumes the counter.
+Toggling the Timer on/off doesn't reload the counter value, it just enables / disables the writeback of the counter.

 So what happens is: